Main navigation

 Given the vision of aerospace, space, and aviation to 2040, it is clear that influential trends such as electric aircraft, technological innovations, climate change, space urbanization, changing consumer demands, autonomous vehicles, etc. are all capable of creating new industries and supply chain providers in addition to the demand that will be placed on existing industries.

-Objectives Of The Major
+Objectives of the Major

-3. flight technologies
+- Advanced flight technologies

 Career Prospects